-- 27.11 All employees hired prior to July 31, 2009, shall retain such service as they possessed on that day and shall, subject to clause 27.06, continue to accrue service in accordance with clause 27.13. - 27.12 Subject to clause 27.11, service shall be determined from the employee's first date of hire and shall continue to accrue in accordance with clause 27.13. - 27.13 Service shall not include periods when the employee is on: - (i) leave of absence, without pay, due to illness or injury in excess of twenty-six (26) consecutive bi-weekly pay periods for the purpose of Article 13 (prorating of Vacations) in accordance with clause 13.14; - (ii) leave of absence, without pay, due to illness or injury in excess of fiftytwo (52) consecutive bi-weekly pay periods for the purpose of Article 16 (Extended Health) in accordance with clause 16.01(c) (Benefits); - (iii) approved leave of absence, without pay, in excess of thirteen (13) biweekly pay periods, except where the Collective Agreement provides that service shall accrue for a longer period of time for a respective leave of absence: - (iv) any unauthorized leave of absence: - (v) any period of layoff.
+- 27.11 All employees hired prior to July 31, 2009, shall retain such service as they possessed on that day and shall, subject to clause 27.06, continue to accrue service in accordance with clause 27.13. - 27.12 Subject to clause 27.11, service shall be determined from the employee's first date of hire and shall continue to accrue in accordance with clause 27.13. - 27.13 Service shall not include periods when the employee is on: - (a) leave of absence, without pay, due to illness or injury in excess of twentysix (26) consecutive bi-weekly pay periods for the purpose of Article 13 (prorating of vacations) in accordance with clause 13.14; - (b) leave of absence, without pay, due to illness or injury in excess of fifty-two (52) consecutive bi-weekly pay periods for the purpose of Article 16 (Extended Health Care/Dental/ Group Life and Long Term Disability Insurance) in accordance with clause 16.01(c) (benefits); - (c) approved leave of absence, without pay, in excess of thirteen (13) biweekly pay periods, except where the Collective Agreement provides that service shall accrue for a longer period of time for a respective leave of absence; - (d) any unauthorized leave of absence; - (e) any period of layoff.

-Article 28 - EMPLOYMENT SECURITY AND REDEPLOYMENT
+Article 28 - LAYOFF AND RECALL